 Medieval, modern and ancient Rome: (left to right) Albergo della Catena, S. Rita da Cascia and Tempio di Apollo Sosiano

 In 1926-931 the excavation of the area between Portico d'Ottavia and Teatro di Marcello isolated two medieval buildings.
 They housed Albergo della Catena, an inn for the merchants who came from the countryside to do business in nearby Piazza Montanara.
 It was named after a chain which blocked the passage to carriages in the small street which led to the inn.

 In Rome things to see come (left/centre) .... and go (right).
 In 2015 an unassuming house behind Albergo della Catena was given a temporary fake XVIIth century decoration for the shooting of a movie

 (left) Case dei Fabi; (right) courtyard of N. 13

 Vico di Pescaria was a very narrow street leading to Piazza Giudia; in the general redesign of the area it was enlarged by pulling down its southern side and it is now called Via del Portico d'Ottavia.
 Its northern side has some interesting Renaissance buildings.
-A recent restoration has given emphasis to the original architectural design of two houses belonging to the Fabi, who pretended to descend from the Gens Fabia, an important family in Ancient Rome during the Republic.
+A recent restoration has given emphasis to the original architectural design of two houses belonging to the Fabi, who pretended to descend from the Gens Fabia, an important family in Ancient Rome during the Republic (see an inscription found at Sagunto).
 The buildings were embellished by loggias, which were closed at a later stage to obtain some more rooms.